Campaigners and councillors team up to create map showcasing sustainable travel routes around Warwick

-Campaigners, councillors and councillors have team up to create a map that showcases sustainable travel routes in and around Warwick.
+Campaigners, councillors and councils have team up to create a map that showcases sustainable travel routes in and around Warwick.

 When Warwick resident Ralph Phipps moved into his newly built home on Europa Way, he wanted to understand how he and his family could walk and cycle to access local amenities such as the shops, town centres and school.